jruels/docker-fun/labs/07-compose/07_orchestration_compose_lab1.md

  5. Verify that the containers are running:
  `docker compose ps`

- 6. Navigate to {% raw %}`http://<MASTER_IP>:8080`{% endraw %} in the web browser.
+ 6. Navigate to {% raw %}`http://<Leader_IP>:8080`{% endraw %} in the web browser.

- 16. Back in the console window, stop and remove the application using docker compose.
+ 16. Back in the console window, stop and remove the application using `docker compose`.
 Check the list of available Docker volumes.
 Has the list changed?

  17. Use the -v flag to docker compose down to remove the volumes listed in the compose file:
  `docker compose down -v`